-Not getting distracted by the beautiful surroundings can be quite a challenge, but all that one needs is a good internet connection, battery backup, and a few hours of concentration.
-Besides all the food and tents, a sturdy table will now be a mandatory addition for everyone who wants to get some work done while sitting at a campsite.
+Not getting distracted by the beautiful surroundings can be quite a challenge.
+But all that one needs is a good internet connection, battery backup, and a few hours of concentration.
+Besides all the food and tents, a sturdy table will now be a mandatory addition.
+Particularly for everyone who wants to get some work done while sitting at a campsite.

 Without a doubt, watering holes have been among the worst-hit businesses during the pandemic.
 Thanks to an early deadline imposed by many countries, they could be dealing with the revenue blow for many months now.

 On the other hand, a few innovative pubs have steered in a new direction by offering co-working spaces inside their premises.
-It is a win-win situation since social distancing can be maintained, and on the other hand, home-working employees can experience a refreshing change.
+It is a win-win situation while social distancing is a thing.
+On the other hand, home-working employees can experience a refreshing change.

 So from now on, those boring afternoon Zoom calls can be accompanied by two tall mugs of beer and some fries!

 Yes, you read it right!
 Yomiuriland, an amusement park in Japan, started operating its Ferris Wheel in the midst of the COVID-19 pandemic to accommodate remote workers.
 Besides maintaining social distancing, the ride ensures that visitors can enjoy Central Tokyo’s breathtaking views for the entire day.

 Apparently, the park’s manager, Masane Uchida, had a brainwave during an internal meeting.
 It was his idea to introduce work from Ferris Wheel as an option.
 Now, at $18 a day, the locals seem to be having fun working from a cabin that goes nearly a hundred feet above the ground.